-This seminar course covers US foreign relations from the end of World War II to the present.
-American relations with the Soviet Union, East Asia, the Middle East and Latin America is explored in the context of the bipolar world, subsequent global changes that demonstrated the limits of superpower hegemony, domestic considerations and the rise of Islamic terrorism.
+his seminar course covers U.S. foreign relations from the end of World War II to the present.
+American relations with the Soviet Union, East Asia, the Middle East and Latin America are explored in the context of the bipolar world, subsequent global changes that demonstrated the limits of superpower hegemony, domestic considerations and the rise of Islamic terrorism.
 Considerable attention is paid to foreign policy interpretations, political leaders and the ideologies behind military and diplomatic solutions.
-Prerequisites: 9 credit hours in HIST including HIST 282.
+Prerequisites: 9 credit hours in HIST and at least third-year standing.

 Course Code: HIST 485 | Credit Hours: 3 | Undergraduate Course